 Youth unemployment is a significant global challenge.
 According to a recent report by McKinsey & Company, young people worldwide are three times more likely than their parents to be out of work.
 In the Organization for Economic Co-operation and Development (OECD) countries, more than one in eight of all 15 to 24 year-olds are NEET (Not in Employment, Education or Training).
 Moreover, the International Labor Organization estimates that, globally, there are 75 million young people who are unemployed.
 Paradoxically, many entry-level jobs around the world remain unfulfilled because companies cannot find people with the right skills.

-To address this problem, Alcoa Foundation created the Global Internship Program for Unemployed Youth.
-Alcoa Foundation has committed over $2 million since 2013 to provide workforce readiness training, paid internships with local manufacturers, and career planning and placement for more than 700 unemployed youth (ages 18 to 24) in Australia, Brazil, Canada, France, Russia, Spain, the United Kingdom and the United States.
+To address this problem, Legacy Alcoa Foundation created the Global Internship Program for Unemployed Youth.
+Legacy Alcoa Foundation committed over $2 million to provide workforce readiness training, paid internships with local manufacturers, and career planning and placement for more than 700 unemployed youth (ages 18 to 24) in Australia, Brazil, Canada, France, Russia, Spain, the United Kingdom and the United States.
 The goal is to equip unemployed youth with the skills and experience to start successful careers in the manufacturing sector.